Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Spreads can vary for different currencies but most pips tend to be the 4th decimal place of a currency pair.
 In the major currency pairs the spreads will be tighter, but in less traded currency pairs the spreads will be larger to mitigate the risk of the broker.

-All this really means is the following: If you are looking to make a high volume of trades, make sure you stick to the major pairs otherwise you will be paying a premium spread on all trades (think of it as a tax.)
+All this really means is the following: If you are looking to make a high volume of trades, make sure you stick to the major pairs.
+Otherwise you will be paying a premium spread on all trades (think of it as a tax.)

 Forex Markets Opening Times

-In the opening hour of the day the forex markets are incredibly active and the majority of large trades by big companies, governments, banks, financial corporations are done.
+In the opening hour of the day the fx markets are incredibly active and the majority of large trades by big companies, governments, banks, financial corporations are done.
 This is not the ideal time to invest if you are a newbie to fx trading.

 Officially though you can trade 24/5.
 So 24 hours a day for 5 days per week.
 We just generally recommend being very conscious of when markets open and close, this is because this tends to be when markets and pairs will be the most volatile and as a result move the most in either direction, causing you to either incorrectly analyse the market or just forget and be surprised when you see large movements at specific times.